setl4/setl4/INSTALL.md

 Install SETL4 by visiting http://github.com/setl4/setl4 and cloning the repository or downloading the zip file.

+Set the environment variable SETL4PATH to reference the directory containing the SETL4 files.

-Once you have installed the files in the directory SETL4, copy the file `bin/setl4` to a directory on your PATH, usually `$HOME/bin`.
+Once you have installed the files in the directory, copy the file `bin/setl4` to a directory on your PATH, usually `$HOME/bin`.
 You can then use the command
 ```
 $ setl4 prog.stl